Spray tower

-A spray tower (or spray column or spray chamber) is gas-liquid contactor used to achieve mass and heat transfer between a continuous gas phase (that can contain dispersed solid particles) and a dispersed liquid phase.
+A spray tower (or spray column or spray chamber) is a gas-liquid contactor used to achieve mass and heat transfer between a continuous gas phase (that can contain dispersed solid particles) and a dispersed liquid phase.
 It consists of an empty cylindrical vessel made of steel or plastic, and nozzles that spray liquid into the vessel.
 The inlet gas stream usually enters at the bottom of the tower and moves upward, while the liquid is sprayed downward from one or more levels.
 This flow of inlet gas and liquid in opposite directions is called countercurrent flow.

 Overview

 This type of technology can be used for example as a wet scrubber for air pollution control.
 Countercurrent flow exposes the outlet gas with the lowest pollutant concentration to the freshest scrubbing liquid.

 Many nozzles are placed across the tower at different heights to spray all of the gas as it moves up through the tower.
 The reason for using many nozzles is to maximize the number of fine droplets impacting the pollutant particles and to provide a large surface area for absorbing gas.

 Theoretically, the smaller the droplets formed, the higher the collection efficiency achieved for both gaseous and particulate pollutants.
 However, the liquid droplets must be large enough to not be carried out of the scrubber by the scrubbed outlet gas stream.
-Therefore, spray towers use nozzles that produce droplets that are usually 500–1000 µm in diameter.
-Although small in size, these droplets are large compared to those created in venturi scrubbers that are 10–50 µm in size.
+Therefore, spray towers use nozzles that produce droplets that are usually 500–1000 μm in diameter.
+Although small in size, these droplets are large compared to those created in venturi scrubbers that are 10–50 μm in size.
 The gas velocity is kept low, from 0.3 to 1.2 m/s (1–4 ft/s), to prevent excess droplets from being carried out of the tower.

 In order to maintain low gas velocities, spray towers must be larger than other scrubbers that handle similar gas stream flow rates.
 Another problem occurring in spray towers is that after the droplets have fallen a short distance, they tend to agglomerate or hit the walls of the tower.
 Consequently, the total liquid surface area for contact is reduced, reducing the collection efficiency of the scrubber.